Nemesis: Aura

 In Nonnus' epic Dionysiaca, Aura, one of Artemis' virgin attendants, questioned her mistress' virginity due to the feminine and curvaceous shape of her body; Aura claimed that no goddess or woman with that sort of figure would be a virgin, and asserted her own superiority over the goddess thanks to her own lean and boyish silhouette.
 Artemis, enraged, went to Nemesis and asked for revenge.
 Nemesis promised to the goddess that Aura would have her punishment, and that the punishment would be to lose the virginity she took such pride in.
 Nemesis then contacted Eros, the god of love, and he struck Dionysus with one of his arrows.
 Dionysus fell madly in love with Aura, and when she rebuffed his advances, he got her drunk, tied her up and raped her as she lay unconscious, bringing Nemesis' plan to a success.

+Interpretation

+Role in Greek religion

+Stafford describes Nemesis as a regulator of justice and moral balance rather than simply a punisher of hubris.
+She analyzes Nemesis’s cult at Rhamnous and her earliest appearances in Hesiod, emphasizing her function in maintaining rightful measure and restoring equilibrium when moral boundaries are violated.
+Stafford also discusses Hellenistic and Roman iconography that depicts Nemesis as a guardian of order and divine justice.

+Retributive justice and moral balance

+Kosachova characterizes Nemesis as the Greek personification of retributive justice who restores balance when moral or cosmic order is disturbed.
+This includes punishing arrogance, cruelty, or excessive good fortune, reflecting a broader cultural role that extends beyond simple vengeance.

 Iconography

 She is portrayed as a winged goddess wielding a whip or a dagger.
 In early times the representations of Nemesis resembled Aphrodite, who sometimes bears the epithet Nemesis.

-As the goddess of proportion and the avenger of crime, she has as attributes a measuring rod (tally stick), a bridle, scales, a sword, and a scourge, and she rides in a chariot drawn by griffins.
+As the goddess of proportion and the avenger of crime, she is often depicted wielding a measuring rod (tally stick), a bridle, scales, a sword, and a scourge, and she rides in a chariot drawn by griffins.

 The poet Mesomedes wrote a hymn to Nemesis in the early second century AD, where he addressed her: